binarybird/OpenTower/README.md

 1) Download cocos2d-x-2.2.4 http://www.cocos2d-x.org/download
 2) Unzip
 3) Checkout OpenTower
-4) Put OpenTower in cocos2d-x-2.2.4/projects folder
+4) Put OpenTower in cocos2d-x-2.2.4/projects folder (you may have to create it)
 5) Open in your favourite IDE and enjoy

+Notes for Linux: g++ libglew-dev libglfw-dev libfontconfig-dev zlibc zlib1g zlib1g-dev required!
+To open in eclipse - import existing make file project - select the linux.proj folder!